PMET-public/module-data-install/README.md

- `--remote=1 Flag if Data Pack is being retrieved via URL` `--authtoken [=AUTHTOKEN] GitHub Personal Access Token` `--host [=HOST] Override of host values in stores.csv file`
+ `--remote=1 Flag if Data Pack is being retrieved via URL` `--authtoken [=AUTHTOKEN] GitHub Personal Access Token` `--host [=HOST] Override of host values in stores.csv file` `--make-default-website The datapack's new website will be set as the default site`

 ###### Usage Examples